 Wet shaving is gaining traction once again.

-But the next question is you’ll probably is what is a great beginner razor?
+But the next question is you’ll probably is what an excellent beginner razor is?

-There are a lot of options you’ll see in Amazon.
+There are a lot of options you’ll see on Amazon.

-But one of the recommendations in forums and in online stores is the Merkur 38C or the “Classic Two-Piece DE razor“.
+But one of the recommendations in forums and in online stores is the Merkur 38C or the “Classic Two-Piece safety razor.”

-This is the bigger brother of the 34C because of the longer handle and the heftier weight.
+This is the bigger brother of the 34C because of the long handle and the heftier weight.
 It tips the scales at 4 ounces or close to 120 grams.

-This is one of the heaviest safety razors in the market.
-The heavy weight means a slightly more aggressive shave and better control.
+This is one of the most massive safety razors in the market.
+The heavyweight means a slightly more aggressive shave and better control.

 The heads of the Merkur 34C and 38C are identical.
-And biggest difference would be the handle length and design.
+And the most significant difference would be the handle length and design.